catie-aq/blog-vaniila/_i18n/en/_posts/2025-07-18-bayesian_cyber_en.md

 # Why Rethinking AI in Cybersecurity Is Urgent
 <p style="text-align:justify;">
 Cyber threats aren’t just increasing in volume—they're getting smarter, stealthier, and more unpredictable.
-It often feels like a high-stakes game of cat and mouse, with attackers constantly finding new ways to outmaneuver our defenses.
+It often feels like a high-stakes game of cat and mouse, with attackers constantly finding new ways to outmaneuver our defenses.<br>

 Today’s cybersecurity tools, many of which rely on powerful machine learning algorithms, are highly effective—but only when the threat looks familiar.
-When a threat is entirely novel, what experts call a zero-day attack, even the smartest models can fail silently.
+When a threat is entirely novel, what experts call a zero-day attack, even the smartest models can fail silently.<br>

 Imagine your security system as a loyal guard dog.
 It will sound the alarm if it recognizes an intruder.
 But if the burglar wears a disguise it’s never seen before?
 The dog might not bark at all.
-That’s the challenge we face—and where Deep Bayesian Learning (DBL) comes in.
+That’s the challenge we face—and where Deep Bayesian Learning (DBL) comes in.<br>

 At CATIE, we’re exploring how DBL can fundamentally transform threat detection by making AI systems aware of their own uncertainty.
 </p>